uio-bmi/sfb_knowledgebase/source/computational/clean_code.md

     for other_sample in self.samples:
         if sample == other_sample:
             has_sample = True
-            # break would be discuoraged here ?
+            # break would be discouraged here ?

     return has_sample
 ```